w3c/rdf-star-wg/docs/semantics.md

 The difference between the semantics can be seen in the following examples.

+Note that, although we use the Turtle syntax for convenience, we interpret it in a subtly different way: each blank node label is interpreted as a specific and fixed element of the set of blank nodes defined by the RDF abstract syntax.

 In RDF (extended to include `owl:sameAs` as equality to provide a way of requiring that two different IRIs mean the same thing)
 ```
 :b owl:sameAs :c .